-Francesca Bentley is a rising third-year student at Spelman College, where she is pursuing a bachelor's in political science with a minor in psychology.
+Francesca Bentley is a rising third year at Spelman College, where she is pursuing a B.A. in political science with a minor in psychology.
 In the spring of 2020 her research investigating cognitive dissonance's effects on expecting adolescent women's views on pregnancy was published in Spelman's research journal Continuum.
-Since beginning her undergraduate studies, Bentley has studied and worked abroad twice, which has only fueled her affinity for international relations and foreign policy.
-This summer, Bentley is working with faculty at University of California, San Diego's Center for Peace and Security Studies to investigate how countries relate to one another on a deterrence basis.
-Following graduation, Bentley hopes to attend graduate school with the purpose of acquiring a master's in international relations.
-As her research of adolescent pregnancy and repeated work experiences with refugees and asylum seekers exhibit, Bentley possesses a passion for highlighting underrecognized disenfranchised populations, which she hopes to further fulfill through the Pulitzer Center Campus Consortium Reporting Fellowship.
+Since beginning her undergraduate studies, Francesca has studied and worked abroad twice, which has only fueled her affinity for international relations and foreign policy.
+This summer, Francesca is working with faculty at UC San Diego's Center for Peace and Security Studies to investigate how countries relate to one another on a deterrence basis.
+Following graduation Francesca hopes to attend graduate school with the purpose of acquiring an MA in International Relations.
+As her research of adolescent pregnancy and repeated work experiences with refugees and asylum seekers exhibit, Francesca possesses a passion for highlighting under-recognized disenfranchised populations, which she hopes to further fulfill through the Pulitzer Center Campus Consortium Reporting Fellowship.